 A second-time offender will face third-degree felony charges, which are more serious and can result in stiffer penalties.
 If convicted, they face a minimum of 10 days in jail and up to five years in prison, five years of probation, up to 60 days of vehicle impoundment, and up to a $5,000 fine.

-A third-time offense is considered a second-degree felony, which is punishable with up to 15 years in prison, 15 years of probation, loss of a vehicle for 60 days, and up to $10,000 in fees.
+A third and subsequent violation or offense is considered a second-degree felony, which is punishable with up to 15 years in prison, 15 years of probation, loss of a vehicle for 60 days, and up to $10,000 in fees.